Millenarianism and Surviving the Destruction of Humanity

-From Christian concept of the ‘Apocalypse’ to the Hindu notions of the Kali Yuga, visions of destruction and fantasies of the ‘end times’ have a long history.
+From the Christian concept of the ‘Apocalypse’ to the Hindu notions of the Kali Yuga, visions of destruction and fantasies of the ‘end times’ have a long history.
 In the last few years, public media, especially in the West, have been suffused with images of the end times, or even the end of humanity, and afterward, from the zombie apocalypse (the AMC series The Walking Dead) to life after the collapse of civilization (the NBC series Revolution.)
 Several popular television series and video games (Deep Earth Bunker) are now based on preparing for and surviving the end of the world.
-Once a fringe activity, ‘survivalism’ has gone mainstream, and a growing industry supplies ‘doomsday preppers’ with all they need to the post-apocalyptic chaos.
-One purpose of the conference is to explore these ideas by situating them in context — psychological, historical, literary, cultural, political, and economic.
-The second aim of the conference is to examine today’s widespread fascination the apocalyptic and post-apocalyptic thought, and to understand its rising appeal across broad sections of contemporary society around the world, and with this to determine the practical implications of an apocalypse, together with ideas on how to disseminate and use the information gained during this meeting.
+Once a fringe activity, ‘survivalism’ has gone mainstream, and a growing industry supplies ‘doomsday preppers’ with all they need to survive the post-apocalyptic chaos.
+One purpose of the conference is to explore these ideas by situating them in context — for example, psychological, historical, literary, cultural, political, and economic.
+The second aim of the conference is to examine today’s widespread fascination with apocalyptic and post-apocalyptic thought, and to understand its rising appeal across broad sections of contemporary society around the world, and with this to determine the practical implications of an apocalypse, together with ideas on how to disseminate and use the information gained during this meeting.
 To this end, it is proposed that for the coming year presentations should focus more on the practical rather than theoretical aspects of apocalypse.
 In so doing it is hoped that as a group we can find answers to questions such as: Why do the apocalypse and other aspects of millenarianism matter?
 What is at stake if apocalyptic/millenarian visions are embraced or discredited?
 What strategies can avoid the destruction of humanity envisaged in apocalyptic visions?
 What are the consequences of ignoring them?

 With this in mind, proposals for presentations, papers, performances, reports, work-in-progress, workshops and pre-formed panels are invited on issues related to (but not limited to) the following themes: